wagtail-packages/wagtail-qrcode/README.md

 poetry shell
 ```

-**Create the development app** (requires poetry environment ^^ to be activated)
+**Create the development app** (requires poetry environment ^^ to be activated) run the poetry script

 ```bash
 develop
 ```

-and run the following
+To build a development app run

 ```bash
 make all
 ```

-This will install a Wagtail app that can be used to develop the package.
+This will create a Wagtail app that can be used to develop the package.
 The app can be viewed at <http://localhost:8000>

 You can log into the admin at <http://localhost:8000/admin> and use `admin` for the username & `changeme` for the password.

 ### Other commands

-You can use the commands in the Make file to conveininetly run various commands.
+You can use the commands in the Make file to conveniently run various commands.

 - `make migrate` run migrations
 - `make run` run the development server
 - `make test` run the tests
+- `make admin` to quickly setup a superuser account with the above login details.
+- `make run` to run the django development server
+- `make test` to run the django tests
+- `make mail` to run a docker container for `MailHog`

-Although it not required as the sandbox app is ignored by git you can remove the development app by running.
+Although it not required as the sandbox app is ignored by git you can remove the development app and files by running.

 ```bash
 clean
 ```

+## Testing

+The app has django tests and has `tox` setup for running them against the compatible Wagtail and Django versions.
+Tox testing is also run when pushing branches to GitHub in the GitHub actions scripts.